kieler/elkjs/README.md

   * `options` - a configuration object.
 Optional.
     * `layoutOptions`: its most important purpose is to pass _global_ layout options.
       That is, layout options that are applied to every graph element unless the element specifies the option itself.
     * `logging`: boolean (_since 0.6.0_).
-Whether logging information shall be passed back as part of the laid out graph.
+Whether logging information shall be passed back as part of the laid out graph. `false` by default.
     * `measureExecutionTime`: boolean (_since 0.6.0_).
-Whether execution time (in seconds) information shall be passed back as part of the laid out graph.
+Whether execution time (in seconds) information shall be passed back as part of the laid out graph. `false` by default.
   * returns a `Promise`, which passes either the laid out graph on success or a (hopefully helpful) error on failure.
 * `knownLayoutOptions()`
   * returns an array of of known layout options.
-For each options additional information such as its `id` and `group` is given.
+For each option additional information such as its `id` and `group` is given.
 * `knownLayoutAlgorithms()`
   * returns an array of registered layout algorithms (see above)